mortrevere/jinjapocalypse/README.md

 To build the Docker image, open a terminal and navigate to the directory containing your `Dockerfile`.
 Run the following command:

-    docker build -t jinjapocalypse-image .
+    docker build -t jinjapocalypse .

-This command will build the Docker image using the `Dockerfile` provided, naming it `jinjapocalypse-image`.
+This command will build the Docker image using the `Dockerfile` provided, naming it `jinjapocalypse`.

 ## Running the Docker Container

 To process your files, run the built container.
 Use the `-v` flag to mount your source directory to the container.
 Replace `/path/to/your/project` with the absolute path to your project directory:

-    docker run --rm -v /path/to/your/project:/jinjapocalypse jinjapocalypse-image
+    docker run --rm -u $(id -u):$(id -g) -v /path/to/your/project:/jinjapocalypse jinjapocalypse

 ### Options: